microsoft/wslg/README.md

 * If you have a previous version of WSLg installed, uninstall it.
 Go to `Add or removed programs` and remove the application called `Windows Subsystem for Linux GUI App Support`.

 * Download and install the latest WSLg MSI from the [Releases page](https://github.com/microsoft/wslg/releases).
+If you don't have access, make sure you are logged in with your github account and that you've [linked your github account to your Microsoft corpnet account](https://docs.opensource.microsoft.com/tools/github/accounts/linking.html).

 ## First Launch